-At Blundeston, as in all Church of England schools, where pupils and staff come from all faiths and none, RE is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
-At the heart of RE in our school, is the teaching of Christianity.
-However, pupils also learn about other faiths and world views.
+At Blundeston, where pupils and staff come from all faiths and none, RE is a highly-valued academic subject that enables understanding of how religion and beliefs affect our lives.
+At the heart of RE in our school is the teaching of Christianity.
+Pupils also learn about other faiths and world views.